-This documentation is for PKanalix, an application of MonolixSuite2019R1.
+This documentation is for PKanalix.

-|This task consists in defining rules for the calculation of the \(\lambda_z\) (slope of the terminal elimination phase) to be able to compute all the NCA parameters.
-This definition can be done either globally via rules or on each individual where the user can choose or remove any point in the \(\lambda_z\) calculation.||
+|This task consists in defining rules for the calculation of the \(\lambda_z\) (slope of the terminal elimination phase) to compute all the NCA parameters.
+This definition can be either global via general rules or manual on each individual – with the interactive plots the user selects or removes points in the \(\lambda_z\) calculation.||